Joseph Cantalupo

-Joseph "Joey" Cantalupo (born 1943) was an American Mafia associate from the Colombo Crime Family and later for being government informant.
+Joseph "Joey" Cantalupo (born 1943) was an American Mafia associate from the Colombo Crime Family and later a government informant.

 Informant

 Cantalupo turned informant in 1972 and was a considerable asset to the FBI in prosecuting mafia trials.

 He has testified in court, written a book on his activities in organized crime and also appeared in mafia related documentaries (such as Crime Inc.) as an authority on mafia life.